Inaki-Ulibarri/bfi/README.md

 ## Note
 	+ File goes is, file goes out
 	bfi does not have an interactive prompt
-	+ Nested loops are **not suported**, the use of them leads to undefined behaviour